Better cookstoves for Uganda

 Adoption of the new cookstove will cut the charcoal consumption of an average five-person family by approximately 300 kg a year.
 Reduced logging slows erosion and prevents the disappearance of natural habitats and biodiversity.

-- Help to the local communities includes creating jobs, reducing health problems caused by pollution and freeing up time for education and farming.
+- Helping local communities by creating jobs, reducing health problems caused by pollution and freeing up time for education and farming.

 Check out the project on the Impact Carbon website.

-Hesburger compensates the carbon footprint of select product also through another project, Read more:
+Hesburger compensates the carbon footprint of select products also through another project.